leonlinsx/minimal-mistakes/_posts/2020-08-12-cognitive-bias-incentive.md

 In their paper ["Cognitive Biases: Mistakes or Missing Stakes?",](https://www.ifo.de/DocDL/cesifo1_wp8168.pdf "pdf") the researchers \[1\] look into how performance on tests is affected by the stakes.
 The question they wanted to answer was: Do people tend to make better decisions when the stakes are high?

 What they ended up finding was that people make the same types of cognitive bias errors whether they were offered low or high rewards.

-Although their amount of effort increased, the actual scores were similar in both cases.
+Additionally, although their amount of effort increased, the actual scores were similar in both cases.
 This implies that it's not lack of effort, but the "right way of looking at a problem," causing people to fail at cognitive bias questions.

 Applied to decision making, this could mean that having higher stakes doesn't improve performance.
 You could pay your executives well, but don't expect that to induce better decision making.

+Below, I'll go into the details of the experiment.

 #### Experiment details